lekoala/silverstripe-mandrill/README.md

 provide you with one central place to manage all your email content.

 This is why this module comes with one easy to use EmailTemplateAdmin based on ModelAdmin.

+NOTE: email templates could be split in a separate module in the near future once I've determined if it's possible to make it standalone.

 Compatibility
 ==================